+I will be communicating with you regarding grades and assignments.
 If you need to get in touch with me, the best method is via email.
 Generally, I will reply to emails within 24 hours during the work week and will provide feedback on assignments within 72 hours.
-Office hours are posted at the top of the Syllabus and also available by appointment.